 This handbook was developed by the SENTINEL project to document the procedures to be adopted as far as the effective management and needs are concerned.
 The handbook contains the project management structure and procedures, partner contact information, deliverable review and submission procedures, procedures for dispute resolution and reporting procedures.
 This document initially provides an overview of the project topic and goals, then illustrates its objectives along with their relation to the work programme.

-Subsequently, it references the management procedures, which are described in detail in D8.5 "The SENTINEL QA scheme & periodic monitoring report - first version", submitted in M3 (August 2021).
-Moreover, this version references the D8.8 "The Project Handbook - first version", submitted in M4 (September 2021).
+Subsequently, it references the management procedures, which have described in detail in D8.5 "The SENTINEL QA scheme & periodic monitoring report - first version", submitted in M3 (August 2021) and further updated in D8.6 "The SENTINEL QA scheme & periodic monitoring report - second version", submitted in M18 (November 2022).
+Moreover, this version references the previous versions of "SENTINEL Project Handbook", the D8.8 "The Project Handbook - first version", submitted in M4 (September 2021), and the D8.10 "The Project Handbook - second version", submitted in M12 (May 2022).